nginxinc/nginx-loadbalancer-kubernetes/docs/tls/CA-TLS.md

 Depending on which mode is chosen, certain fields will need to be updated in the NLK ConfigMap.

-For this mode, only the `tlsMode` fields needs to be included.
-The `tlsMode` field should be set to `ca-tls`.
+For this mode, only the `tls-mode` fields needs to be included.
+The `tls-mode` field should be set to `ca-tls`.

 The following is an example of a ConfigMap for this mode (be sure to update the `nginx-hosts` field with the correct NGINX Plus API endpoints):